M4-M5 Link Rozelle Interchange

 Rozelle Parklands Working Group

-The Rozelle Parklands is around 10 hectares of public parkland and open space.
+The Rozelle Parklands is up to 10 hectares of public parkland and open space.
 The Rozelle Interchange project has prepared an Urban Design and Landscape Plan (UDLP) in consultation with Inner West Council, the community and affected landowners and businesses.
 The UDLP will determine items including; landscaping, tunnel portals, tunnels, service buildings, bridges, retaining walls, pedestrian and cyclist access, lighting and wayfinding, heritage, monitoring and maintenance.

 While the Rozelle Interchange UDLP includes provision for two sports fields and four multi-purpose courts within the Rozelle Parklands precinct, it does not determine the recreational and sport use or maintenance for facilities not described in the UDLP.